tinywasm/client/docs/REFACTOR_CHANGE_CHANNEL.md

 - Wait for goroutine completion with done channel

 ## Breaking Changes
-⚠️ **This is a BREAKING CHANGE** - All code calling `TinyWasm.Change()` must update to use channels.
+⚠️ **This is a BREAKING CHANGE** - All code calling `WasmClient.Change()` must update to use channels.

 **External Consumers:**
-- TinyWasm (will be updated separately)
+- WasmClient (will be updated separately)
-- Any other tools using TinyWasm directly
+- Any other tools using WasmClient directly

 ## Success Criteria
 - [ ] Change.go updated with new signature